16c7x/pbaccaudit/README.md

 # To run the job
 If you have a Bolt server you can pull this down by adding the project to the **Puppetfile**.
 With a list of servers;
 ```
 bolt task run pbaccaudit::getdata --nodes server1.example.com,server2.example.com --format=json > testdata.json
 ```
-Or you can run with a text file listing servers, here I've used a file called cyberark.list;
+Or you can run with a text file listing servers, here I've used a file called server.list;
 ```
 bolt task run pbaccaudit::getdata --nodes @server.list --format=json > testdata.json
 ```